 Recent engagements include Vaughan Williams Serenade to Music at the Last Night of the BBC Proms, Kate Pinkerton Madama Butterfly for Glyndebourne on Tour and Elijah with the Burford Singers. title role (cover) in La Cenerentola for Opera North and Cherubino Le Nozze di Figaro for Garsington Opera.

-Engagements in 2017/2018 include further performances in the title role La Cenerentola for Diva Opera, Jenny Streetscene for Teatro Real, Madrid and a return to Garsington as 2nd Lady Die Zauberflöte.
+Engagements in 2017/2018 include further performances in the title role La Cenerentola for Diva Opera, the London premiere of Alasdair Nicolson’s Shadows on the Wall with BBC Symphony Orchestra at the Barbican, Jenny Streetscene for Teatro Real, Madrid and a return to Garsington as 2nd Lady Die Zauberflöte.
 Marta will also be appearing at the Oxford Lieder Festival and concert engagements include Dream of Gerontius, Christmas Concert (Royal Albert Hall), Harmoniemesse (Cadogan Hall) and Verdi Requiem (Southwell Minster).